Atlantis Travel Guide: Atlantis Bahamas Travel Tips & Tricks

 Navigating the Resort

-We traveled when we had a 1.5 year old and a 2.5 year old and since we stayed in the Reef, we were very far from everything.
-Yes, the resort has shuttles, but it was absolutely imperative that we had a stroller with these ages.
+We traveled when we had a 1.5 year old and a 2.5 year old and since we stayed in the Reef, we were pretty far from everything.
+The resort has shuttles, but we’d rather walk longer than fold up our double stroller to get in the shuttle.

 We also had to walk way out of the way several times to get to the elevator if we didn’t want to carry the stroller up and down stairs.
 We often had to ask employees how to get to an elevator or how to get to a certain place with a stroller and every time we asked, they either didn’t know or gave us wrong directions.

-If you download the Atlantis app, then there is a map there but we didn’t get good cell service and the internet at Atlantis is also not very reliable so this wasn’t always an option for us.
+If you download the Atlantis app, there is a map there.
+You can also set the map to be handicapped accessible.
+But we didn’t get good cell service and the internet at Atlantis is not very reliable so this wasn’t always an option for us.

 Shuttles